gesquive/point/README.md

 A web API for client browser information

 Usage:
-  point [flags]
+  reflect [flags]

 Flags:
   -a, --address string    The IP address to bind the web server too (default "0.0.0.0")
-      --config string     Path to a specific config file (default "./config.yml") -l, --log-file string   Path to log file (default "/var/log/point.log") -p, --port int          The port to bind the webserver too (default 8080) -v, --verbose           Print logs to stdout instead of file --version           Display the version number and exit
+      --config string     Path to a specific config file (default "./config.yml") -l, --log-file string   Path to log file (default "/var/log/reflect.log") -p, --port int          The port to bind the webserver too (default 8080) -v, --verbose           Print logs to stdout instead of file --version           Display the version number and exit